 Types of Embedded Software Development Tools

-The following is the list of the types of embedded software design development tools with their description.
+The following is the list of the types of embedded software development tools with their description.

 A text editor is the first tool you need to begin creating an embedded system.
 It is used to write source code in programming languages C and C++ and save this code as a text file.